Did you Know GDP for ASEAN Countries Totals $7.4 trillion USD? Opportunity Abounds for Global Investors

 During the past several years, ASEAN countries have enjoyed a period of relative stability.
 Previously, many ASEAN countries had experienced civil wars, significant religious differences, military dictatorships and political coups, and dissolution of dictatorships.
 Although Thailand is currently governed by a military junta which took power in July 2014, the economy is stable and in fact experiencing modest growth.

-Based on the latest numbers reported in 2016, the following macro indices demonstrate this.
+Based on the latest numbers, the following macro indices demonstrate this.

 - GDP grew by 4.89% to $7.4 trillion USD.